adi868/Smothii/README.md

 * The non-working code is not referenced in the closed working model of the vending interface.

 ## Team
-The smöthii development team included:
+The Smöthii development team included:
 * Adina
 * Antionne
 * John